Daily News Lesson

 Discussion questions

-• Why do you think the Trump administration is interested in Greenland?
+• Why is the Trump administration interested in taking control over Greenland?

 • Why do you think the Trump administration offers security concerns as a reason, even though the U.S. already has military in Greenland as part of NATO forces?